Counseling Degrees and Programs in West Virginia

 - 2 schools offer a degree in school counseling.1,2

-- 1 school offers a degree in substance abuse counseling.1,2
+- 5 schools offer a degree in substance abuse counseling.1,2

-- Across 2 schools, 5 counseling programs are accredited by CACREP.2
+- Across 2 schools, 5 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of West Virginia Counseling Schools and Programs

-Below, we have provided a table that allows you to compare the public and not-for-profit four-year colleges and universities in West Virginia offering counseling programs.
-The table includes whether each school has a program in the five main counseling areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-Use the table to compare each school by program type offered, graduation rate, and net price per year.
+Below, we have provided a table that allows you to compare the public and not-for-profit colleges and universities in West Virginia offering counseling programs.
+The table includes whether each school has a program in the five main counseling areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 You can find more information about counseling licensure in West Virginia by reading our license requirements page.